 In 2019, the Term Loan Agreement was amended to reduce minimum revenue targets, extend the interest-only period and extend the principal repayment.
 The final payment fee was increased from 8% to 10% of the principal amount outstanding upon repayment.
-We issued to CRG warrants to purchase 568,291 shares of the Company's common stock ("New Warrants") (Note 9) at an exercise price of \$1.55, with typical provisions for termination upon a change of control or a sale of all or substantially all of the assets of the Company.
-We also reduced the exercise price for the warrants previously issued to CRG to purchase an aggregate of 528,958 shares of our common stock to \$1.55.
+We issued to CRG warrants to purchase 11,365 shares of the Company's common stock ("New Warrants") (See Note 6 of the notes to our consolidated financial statements) at an exercise price of \$77.50, with typical provisions for termination upon a change of control or a sale of all or substantially all of our assets.
+We also reduced the exercise price for the warrants previously issued to CRG to purchase an aggregate of 10,579 shares of our common stock to \$77.50.
 All of the New Warrants are exercisable any time prior to September 9, 2029, and all of the previously issued warrants are exercisable any time prior to December 30, 2026.

-In January 2021, the Term Loan Agreement was amended to extend the interest-only payment period through December 30, 2022, to extend the initial principal repayment to December 30, 2022, and to significantly reduce the revenue covenant for the 24-month period beginning on January 1, 2020.
+In January 2021, the Term Loan Agreement was amended to extend the interest-only payment period through December 30, 2022, to extend the initial principal repayment to December 30, 2022, and to significantly reduce the revenue covenant for the 24-month period beginning on

+January 1, 2020.
 We did not pay or provide any consideration in exchange for this amendment.
 We accounted for the January 2021 amendment as a modification to the Term Loan Agreement.
+In June 2021, the Company satisfied the only remaining revenue covenant which was for the 24-month period beginning on January 1, 2020.

 In February 2022, the Term Loan Agreement was amended to extend the interest-only payment period through December 30, 2023, and to extend the initial principal repayment to December 30, 2023.
-We did not pay or provide any consideration in exchange for this amendment.
-We will account for the February 2022 amendment as a modification to the Term Loan Agreement.
+In November 2022, CRG amended the Term Loan, extending the interest only period and maturity to December 30, 2024.